Masterkey-ai/Masterkey/README.md

 ![Screenshot 2024-06-13 184930](https://github.com/Masterkey-ai/Masterkey/assets/172676155/83fbcab4-984e-404d-a469-705480537d57)

 STEP4:
 After you have created this new project.
-Relocate the the MasterKey.py file in the GitHub repository and copy paste the code
+Relocate the MasterKey.py file in the GitHub repository and copy and paste the code